ATS/COA Biennial Meeting

 • Activities include meetings, plenary sessions, seminars, workshops, a Resource Expo, and more.

-What are the goals of the Biennial Meeting?
+What are the goals?

 • Conduct Essential Business and Work: Fulfill the Association and Commission's commitments to membership in service of one mission.